AppFair/appfair.github.io/index.md

 From [https://reproducible-builds.org/](https://reproducible-builds.org/): “Reproducible builds are a set of software development practices that create an independently-verifiable path from source to binary code.”

 A fair-ground is responsible for ensuring Source Transparency, which is the guarantee that all the source code that included in an app's binary is available for public scrutiny.

 Since the artifacts that are distributed through the App Fair are released by an _untrusted_ fork, the fair-ground re-builds every app release in its own _trusted_ environment, and then compares the binary artifacts between the two builds to ensure they are identical.
 If the build artifacts match, then a `fairseal` is published with the cryptographic hash of the validated binary, which is a pre-requisite for being included in the App Fair catalog.

+### How can I ensure that my project produces reproducible builds?

+The workflows that the fairground uses to build and validate the project specify the correct flags for enabling reproducible builds.
+This means that most pure-Swift projects won't need any special consideration, and can be assumed to be reproducible.

+Projects that build other languages, especially C and C++, may need special consideration.
+Specifically, any compilation output that is dependent on the current timestamp will introduce differences in the compiled output, which will cause the fairseal generation to fail.

+### Can I change the artifacts for a published release?

+The Integrate-Release phases are run only once for any given release.
+The published artifacts are analyzed at the time of the release and the cryptographic (SHA-256) hashes are posted as part of the `fairseal`.
+These hashes cannot be changed for a given release, so any conforming catalog application will reject downloading or installing any artifact contents that do not match their corresponding `fairseal` hashes.

+If a release needs to be updated, a new release should be published, which will initiate the Integrate-Release phases to create a new `fairseal`.

 ### How can I change the category of my app in the **App Fair.app** catalog?